 Your gift to help a hardworking entrepreneur will double in impact thanks to a generous World Vision partner.

 Miriam Jesus is from Mexico.
+She has 1 child.
 She needs a loan of $450 to buy ingredients and clothing for her two successful businesses.

 Miriam lives in Motzorongo, in the state of Oaxaca, with her seven-year-old daughter Alondra.
 This is a region of sugar cane plantations so she sells traditional Mexican snacks to the local sugar mill.
 She started this business five years ago and now sells snacks such as "empanadas" (pasties), "enchiladas" (tacos completely covered with chilisauces), "tortas" (type of Mexican sandwich) and the eternal Mexican "taco".
 Miriam wakes up early in the morning to prepare her food and then she sells her food as well as clothing next to the sugar mill.

 She is proud to be able to provide for her young girl and wants to continue doing the best for her.
 She wants to use a World Vision loan she requested to buy ingredients such as beans, chili, tomatoes, cabbage, cheese, sour cream, cooking oil for the food business.
 She will also invest in blouses, shirts, trousers, dresses and t-shirts to continue with the clothes sales.

 Eventually Miriam longs to be able to help her daughter's schooling because she knows that is the only way to ensure her well-being.

 Retail is a quick and scalable way to begin earning a profit.
 Many entrepreneurs begin with stalls at markets or even at home and need a loan to expand or increase their inventory.
 Others may be ready to open a small store.
 Goods purchased from loan funds range from clothing, grocery or sundry items to jewelry, candy, perfume or health and beauty supplies.
 Loans in the commerce sector account for around 33% of our loans.